alantgeo/vicmap2osm/README.md

 2. where, if the address has a building unit type, the building unit type must match a whitelisted type.
 For example this includes unit and shop numbers but excludes things like car space numbers.

-These rules are defined in `filterOSM.js` and `filterSource.js`.
+These rules are defined in `lib/filterOSM.js` and `lib/filterSource.js`.

-#### Duplicates through mixed range/individual points
+#### Duplicates through mixed range and points

 Some addresses appear as both a range and individual points.
 For example one address as `1-5` but additional addresses as `1`, `3` and `5`.

-Where the endpoints of the range match existing non-range address points, and where the unit value is the same, and where the individual points have different geometries the range address is dropped in favour of the indivdiual points.
+Where the endpoints of the range match existing non-range address points, and where the unit value is the same, and where the individual points have different geometries the range address is dropped in favour of the individual points.

 Where the individual points share the same geometry as each other, then the range is favoured and the individual points are dropped.